CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-04c2-NetAssist-Ex1.md

     Not to worry; it is trivial to upgrade Python in Guest Shell.
 To do so, we recommend you upgrade using the CentOS RPM package available for upgrade with the Yellowdog Updater, Modified (yum for short) RPM package manager.
-    To upgrade Python, use the `sudo` command to run `yum` with elevated root user privileges:
+    To upgrade Python, use the `sudo -E yum upgrade python2` command with elevated root user privileges, for example:

     ```
     [guestshell@guestshell scripts]$ sudo -E yum upgrade python2